Iulia Traducta: Economy

 The city's economy included fishing and preparing salt fish, as shown by the industrial complex located in today's San Nicolas street of the Villa Vieja (Old Town) of Algeciras.
-It dates from the first century until probably late fifth or early sixth centuries.
+It dates from the first century until probably the late fifth or early sixth centuries.

 Many millstones were found in five fish-processing factories, and many traces of fish, but very few bones.

 This suggests that the factories were involved in grinding down the bones to manufacture flours of fish.

 The salting factory stretched across much of the Villa Vieja, from San Nicolas street probably to the south of the Hotel Reina Cristina.

 The remains of the salting vats have been located at the foot of the medieval towers of the Villa Vieja, confirming the extent of the complex.